-- Entry Fee: Generally, 150 rupees for members of the general public.
+- Tickets: From 150 rupees for the general public.
+Some events are free.

-The famed Hard Rock Cafe chain found its way to Mumbai in late 2006, and later opened a second suburban outlet in the city.
+The famed Hard Rock Cafe chain found its way to Worli in central Mumbai in 2006, and later opened a second outlet in suburban Andheri West.
 Anyone needing a good dose of American food and culture should head there.
 As would be expected at a Hard Rock Cafe the menu is packed with tasty burgers, fries, steak, salads, and indulgent deserts.
 It serves up a variety of live rock performances as well, including some big-name ticketed events.

 - Where: Bombay Dyeing Mill Compound, Pandurang Budhkar Marg, opposite Kamala City Mills Studio, Worli, south Mumbai.
 Phone: (22) 2438-2888.
 Also at Sharyans Audeus, opposite Yashraj Studios, Lokhandwala, Andheri West, Mumbai.
 Phone: (22) 2674-3901.